Desert ‘mysteries’: start by asking the locals

 When Alice Springs-based CSIRO ecologist Fiona Walsh did just that, pointing to one of the rock-hard circular gaps, her Manjilyjarra interlocutor, Gladys Bidu, didn’t hesitate: “Oh, linyji, manyjurrpa linyji” she said, using the Manjilyjarra words for hard ground associated with termites.

 Right: Gladys Bidu in the field with Fiona Walsh.
-Photo by SOPHIA WALTER, Pew Foundation.
+Photo by SOPHIA WALTER, Country Needs People.

 This understanding was consistent with previously published studies by Australian desert ecologists (in the ‘70s, ‘80s, and 2000s) and observations by Dr Walsh and scientific peers working across the arid rangelands: the circles are “pavement termitaria”.
 Because they are clear of the needle-sharp spinifex, people can sit comfortably on them, and will choose to walk across them when travelling through the desert.
 Older desert people also sweep the circles clean of loose sand and use them to prepare foods and make artefacts.

 Dr Walsh has archival video footage from a field trip in 1987 showing Aboriginal women using the hard swept surface of a linyji to grind seed (see images at bottom).
-She has also observed grinding stones left behind on other linyji, an indication that the pavement had been used for this purpose decades ago.
+She has also observed grinding stones left behind on another linyji, an indication that the pavement had been used for this purpose decades ago.

 Termites make the flat-surfaced concreted pavements, explains Dr Walsh.
 They are so hard that they limit seed germination or plant growth, hence the bareness.
 But beneath the hard surface are whole “termite towns” – chambers and tunnels, with some including food stores and different castes of termites.